- Download our Moving to Montreal Guide (PDF)

 There are many different areas and suburbs in Montreal, each with their own unique culture.
 Some have a large English-speaking population while others are almost entirely French.

 Island of Montreal

 Expats looking to live in the city centre will find a wide range of accommodation available.
-Most housing in the city centre is in the form of apartments and lofts, but the standard ranges from very basic to highly luxurious.
-The prices are equally varied, with some very affordable places available, but then also some with exorbitantly high prices.
+Most housing in the city centre is in the form of apartments and lofts, and the standard ranges from basic to luxurious.
+The prices are equally varied, from some relatively affordable places to deluxe apartments with exorbitantly high prices.